Look inside this 3 bed terrace house in Portsmouth that’s ideal for first time buyers

-For sale in Portsmouth: 3 bed house with large reception room and rear garden ideal for first time buyers
+For sale in Portsmouth: 3 bed house with open plan lounge-diner and loft room ideal for first time buyers

-With three spacious bedrooms and a large downstairs reception room, this property in Portsmouth could be the perfect purchase for first time buyers.
+With three bedrooms and an open plan kitchen/diner, this property in Portsmouth could be the perfect purchase for first time buyers.

-Located on Newcome Road in Fratton, this three bed terrace house might be everything a first time buyer is looking for in the Portsmouth area.
-The property comes with a large reception room, fitted kitchen and rear enclosed garden.
+Located on Malta Road in Fratton, this three bed terrace house might be everything a first time buyer is looking for in the Portsmouth area.
+The property comes with an open plan lounge/diner, rear pedestrian access and a bedroom located in the loft.

-The property listing on Zoopla reads: “Ideally suited to first time or investment buyers, this property offers a selection of benefits and no onward chain.
-Ground floor accommodation comprises a 22ft reception room, a fitted kitchen and a downstairs bathroom.
+The property listing on Zoopla reads: “Jeffries & Dibbens are delighted to bring to the market this terraced house located in Malta Road with full double glazing and gas central heating.
+Accommodation comprises three bedrooms to the first floor with the added benefit of a loft-room.

-“To the first floor, you will find three double bedrooms.
-Added benefits include gas central heating, double glazing throughout and a fully-enclosed, rear garden.
-In addition, the reception rooms, hallways, landing and bedrooms have all been newly carpeted.”
+“The ground floor offers a lounge/diner, a kitchen and a fitted bathroom.
+The rear courtyard garden also has the convenience of rear pedestrian access.”

 Summary